 Train Staff to Upsell

 You’ve got a diverse menu full of drinks with low pour costs.
 Now it’s off to the races.
-Here are some great ways to put your staff is in the best position to sell:
+The final step is making sure your bar staff knows how to upsell drinks.
+Here are some great tips to get you started:

 - Make sure your staff know everything on the menu.
 Not just the drinks, but the ingredients, and some facts about the ingredients.
 One time a bartender told me lychee trees can grow up to 40 feet.
 Connection made, I immediately ordered the lychee martini.